Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

 cf.~\eqref{E:diagLambdapars}, where the latter reduction $\Im(\lambda_5)=0$ is the same as before, cf.~\eqref{E:parsDiagMM}.

 \paragraph{Assuming $\Re(\lambda_5)\ne 0$} Additionally, we will now assume

 since $\Re(\lambda_5)=0$ would also have let us reduce the potential by eliminating $\Im(\lambda_6)$.
-By substituting \eqref{E:parsDiagLambda} into the determining equations and solving for the parameters \eqref{E:B22HDM}, with the assumption \eqref{E:reL5ne0}, we get 3 different solutions for the parameters $B_2$, cf.~\eqref{E:B22HDM}, and hence 3 possible Lie symmetry algebras: Let
+By substituting \eqref{E:parsDiagLambda} into the determining equations and solving for the parameters \eqref{E:B22HDM}, with assumption \eqref{E:reL5ne0}, we obtain three different solutions for the parameters $B_2$, cf.~\eqref{E:B22HDM}, hence three possible Lie symmetry algebras: Let

-Then the Lie algebra of the reparametrization group $\Lg{SU}(2)$ (i.e.~the basis transformations), denoted $\La{su}(2)_\text{HF}$ (where "HF" stands for "Higgs Family"), will be spanned by the latter generators and
+Then, the Lie algebra of the reparametrization group $\Lg{SU}(2)$ (i.e.~the basis transformations), denoted $\La{su}(2)_\text{HF}$ (where "HF" stands for "Higgs Family"), will be spanned by the latter generators and

 c.f.~\eqref{E:PQgen2HDM}, namely

 The Lie algebra in this basis has the commutation rules\footnote{Remember we are employing the mathematicians' definition of a Lie algebra, and are hence working in an anti-Hermitian basis.}